ManavalanG/ResCons/README.txt

 ## To run ResCon script
-Moves following into a directory and run script using Python 2.7
+Moves following into a directory and run ResCon script using Python 2.7
 	- Verxx_ResCon.py
 	- clustalo_embl_api.py
 	- Rescon_Files (directory)